tonineri/viya4-init-tool/README.md

 The Viya4-Init-Tool consists of two menus:

-1. **Provider Selection**: Choose from a list of supported cloud providers (Azure, AWS, GCP) or Open Source K8s.
+1. **Provider Selection Menu**: Choose from a list of supported cloud providers (Azure, AWS, GCP) or Open Source K8s.
 The provider selection determines the platform for which the tool will prepare the bastion host for SAS Viya 4 cluster creation and management.
 <div align="center">

 ![viya-init-tool | Provider Selection Menu](assets/providerSelectionMenu.png)

 </div>

-2. **Mode Selection**: Select the desired mode for your task.
+2. **Mode Selection Menu**: Select the desired mode for your task.
 The modes determine the type of process you will be guided through and may vary depending on the chosen provider.

 <div align="center">